 3. Concept Plan

-This will help you visualise how the garden might look and allows for adjustments before the next stage.
-Using the survey, site analysis and brief, a concept plan is prepared, accompanied by perspective drawings, elevations and image board showing the type of materials and type of planting that may be used
+This will help you visualise how the garden might look.
+Using the survey, site analysis and brief, a concept plan is prepared with an image board.
+This can be accompanied by perspective drawings, elevations and will show the type of materials and planting that could be used.

 4. Setting Out Plans

 These are scaled and dimensioned plans that landscape contractors can quote from and incorporate any amendments agreed after discussing the concept plan.
-Written information on materials, lighting, and processes are detailed in the ‘Scope of Works’.
-Construction drawings, detailing garden features, may be required and a health and safety file is included.
+Written information on materials, and processes are detailed in the ‘Scope of Works’.
+Construction drawings, detailing garden features, may be required and health and safety is considered.

 Plants give atmosphere, colour and year round interest to a garden.
 Plants are chosen to suit the gardens soil and aspect and the ‘Planting Plan’ (showing location and spacing of plants) and ‘Planting Schedule’ (list of botanical plant names with quantities and sizes) are used for costing, ordering and setting out plants.
 I organise planting and can also help you with aftercare by writing up a Maintenance plan.

 6. Project Monitoring

 To ensure a satisfactory outcome I am able to offer the additional service of project monitoring.